Previous

 It was all very easy to do with the computer and pen plotter.
 In contrast, the previous drawings I made by hand were very tedious and you had to be very precise to get a moiré effect.
 Using the software and the pen plotter, you could just get these things automatically.
 It was very simple and the machine did it all for you.
 But I didn't really pursue that too much.
 Instead, I pursued a path of greater complexity, eventually hitting on the system I call pixel mapping, a technique where a small section of the colored screen image would be mapped to the plotter paper.
 This was interesting because I could achieve a more painterly effect and move away from the linear qualities of my early drawings.
 Of course, this is always a problem with pen plotters because they only draw lines and they're not painterly machines.

-Mark Wilson and IBM pen plotter
+Mark Wilson and HP 7580 pen plotter

 Travess Smalley: What computers and plotters were you using at that point?